|Corda Network Foundation||Document history|

 It is critically important that a commercial entity should not control Corda Network going forwards, and that it should be governed transparently, with a fair and representative structure that can deliver a stable operating environment for its members in the long term.

-A separate entity called Corda Network Foundation will be set up, using a not-for-profit legal entity type known as a Stichting, residing in the Netherlands.
+A separate entity called Corda Network Foundation has been set up, using a not-for-profit legal entity type known as a Stichting, residing in the Netherlands.
 This type is suited for governance activities, able to act commercially, with limited liability but no shareholders, capital or dividends.
 Its constitution is defined in a set of Articles of Association and By-laws.

-A Foundation will enable Network members to be involved with, and also understand, how decisions are made (including around issues of identity and permission), building trust and engagement from a wide range of stakeholders.
+A Foundation enables Network participants to be involved with, and also understand, how decisions are made (including around issues of identity and permission), building trust and engagement from a wide range of stakeholders.
 We believe this will bring about the best decisions and outcomes for the Network’s long-term success.

 Its governance bodies shall include: